mjvh80/SymWin/README.md

 - The window requires WS_EX_TOPMOST a flag which WPF does not set if ShowInTaskbar = false, but can be set using SetWindowPos.
 - The application must have uiaccess="true" for which it must be signed using a certificate which must be installed to the Trusted Root Certificate Authority.
 - It must be run from a trusted location, e.g. Prog Files

+Is such support realistically possible without being Microsoft?

 See http://blogs.microsoft.co.il/pavely/2012/05/16/windows-8-topmost-vs-topmost/ for details.